Rules and categories

 : Default.
 Detects changes that move generated code between files, breaking generated source code on a per-file basis.
 This breaks generated stubs in some languages—for example, it's safe to move code between files in Go but not in Python.PACKAGE

 : Detects changes that break wire (binary) or JSON encoding.
-Because JSON is ubiquitous, we recommend this as the minimum level.WIRE
+Because JSON is ubiquitous, this is the recommended minimum level.WIRE

 : Detects changes that break wire (binary) encoding.

-Unlike lint rules, you shouldn't mix and exclude specific breaking change rules, although we do allow it.
+Unlike lint rules, you shouldn't mix and exclude specific breaking change rules, although the checker allows it.

 Instead it's best to choose one of the four categories—if there's any doubt, choose FILE